 In England and Wales, more babies are born in late September and early October that at any other point in the year.
-As this special time of the season is coming around, we're here to help with the most laborious task of babydom - naming the little one!
+But no matter the season, we're here to help with the most laborious task of babydom - naming the little one!
 Extreme gin fans and casual sippers alike can find a lovely moniker for their bundle of joy with our list of names inspired by the wonderful world of gin.

 Step out of the world of craft gin and surely the first name that comes to mind will be Gordon.
 One of the most well-known gin brands worldwide, a name like this will be a clear tip of the hat to your love for the spirit.